HaraldBregu/HaraldBregu/README.md

 # Harald Bregu

-<sub>I design and build digital products from concept to production, with a focus on software architecture, AI systems, and product engineering.</sub>
+I design and build digital products from concept to production, with a focus on software architecture, AI systems, and product engineering.

 ### Friday